Jump to:Page Content

 Documents produced drawing on fellowship research: Documents

-Most recent institutional appointment on file: Adviser, Medicines Patent Pool; Instructor, Harvard School of Public Health
+Most recent institutional appointment on file: Research Director and Co-Chair, Forum on Global Governance for Health, Harvard Global Health Institute and Harvard School of Public Health

 Most recent email on file: email@example.com

 This entry last updated on: September 6, 2013